FrankLuo98/robot_hand/servo_changed/README.md

-# this servo is different from the servo in original rpiHAT
+# this servo is different from the servo.py in original rpiHAT